usuaero/MachUpX/docs/source/creating_input_files.md

 >>>>>ID of the wing this wing segment belongs to.
 This is only needed if the Reid corrections are being used.
 This is not the same as the ID of the wing segment that this wing segment connects to.
 Rather, this parameter is used to group wing segments into contiguous wings that share a single locus of aerodynamic centers.
 This is required for the general implementation of numerical lifting-line.
 If this is not specified, MachUpX will assume this wing segment is isolated in space, except from its mirror image if the two halves are contiguous.
 Must be positive and should start at 0.
 Defaults to None.
 >>>
 >>>**"control_surface" : dict, optional**
 >>>>Defines a control surface on the trailing edge of the wing segment.
-Uses Phillips' approximations for trailing-edge flaps (Mechanics of Flight, ed.
+The flap aerodynamics are determined by the airfoil type given for the wing segment.
+A "linear" airfoil will use Phillips' approximations for trailing-edge flaps (Mechanics of Flight, ed.
 2, Ch.
 1.7).
 >>>
 >>>>**"root_span" : float, optional**
 >>>>>The span location, as a fraction of total span, where the control surface begins.
 Defaults to 0.0.